Medical expert of the article

 I60.0-I60.9.
 Subarachnoid hemorrhage.

-According to the stroke registers of different countries, the incidence of subarachnoid hemorrhage is 14-20 per 100,000 population per year.
+According to stroke registries in different countries, the incidence of subarachnoid hemorrhage is 14-20 per 100,000 population per year.
 The share of subarachnoid hemorrhage among other types of stroke does not exceed 5%.
-Subarachnoid hemorrhage can occur at any age, but most often it occurs in 40-60 years.
+Subarachnoid hemorrhage can occur at any age, but most often it occurs at 40-60 years of age.

 What causes subarachnoid hemorrhage?

-The causes of subarachnoid hemorrhage are diverse, but most often it is the result of rupture of cerebral aneurysms, it accounts for 70-80% of all subarachnoid hemorrhages.
-Diseases for which subarachnoid hemorrhage is possible are listed below.
+The causes of subarachnoid hemorrhage are varied, but most often it is a consequence of ruptured cerebral aneurysms, accounting for 70-80% of all subarachnoid hemorrhages.
+Diseases that can cause subarachnoid hemorrhage are listed below.

 - Primary vascular diseases of the central nervous system:

-- abnormalities of the vascular system of the brain (Nisimoto disease, exfoliating cerebral aneurysm).
+- anomalies of the cerebral vascular system (Nishimoto's disease, dissecting aneurysms of cerebral vessels).

 - Secondary vascular pathology of the central nervous system: